 - Public/community web-based cloud storage – you upload your files to the cloud via your browser or other external software and your files become instantly accessible through a web-based interface.
 This method is used by popular photo-sharing websites like Flickr and Smugmug.
 You can buy unlimited space and upload as many photographs and videos as you want.
 However, there are certain limitations that make it unpractical to use such sites for backup purposes.
 First, you cannot upload RAW files and second, you cannot easily download all photos back to your computer while keeping the folder structure organized.
 Price-wise, it is the cheapest cloud storage type.

 - Local/hybrid folder synchronization – a client is installed that monitors a specific folder on your computer for changes.
 As soon as a new file is created within that folder, it is automatically uploaded to the cloud through your Internet connection.
-You might have heard of services like Dropbox, Livedrive and Live Mesh that can do this.
+You might have heard of services like Dropbox, Livedrive, Google Drive and Copy (now discontinued) that can do this.
 Pricing depends on the amount of storage you want to back up.
 Most of these services offer free packages to get started and you can pay on a monthly basis for additional storage.
 The advantage of this type of cloud storage is that your folder structure is always updated automatically and the system keeps old versions of your files.
 You can also easily share files between computers and family/friends.
 Lots of different tools to access data are provided for many different platforms.
 Prices are normally higher than public web-based cloud storage.

 - Dedicated/private cloud storage – you buy as much space as you need in a cloud and use it however you need.
 You can manually upload your files or you can install client software that automatically synchronizes specific folders on your computer.
 It is up to you whether you want to keep a local copy of your backup or not.
 The space you buy is yours only and is not shared with others like in Flickr.
 There are many different companies such as Amazon that provide cloud storage services.
 Lots of different ways to store and retrieve your data, but might require some technical skills to use it efficiently.
 Depending on the amount of storage you need, this type of cloud storage can get very expensive.
 There are some photographer-friendly sites like Mosaic Archive that allow uploading images through Lightroom directly.